-Gerard Butler dies of a brain tumor but leaves a series of love letters to his wife, Hillary Swank, encouraging her to live life to the fullest and urging her to remember how much he loves her.
+Gerard Butler dies of a brain tumor but leaves a series of love letters to his wife, Hilary Swank, encouraging her to live life to the fullest and remember how much he loves her.
 P.S.
 I Love You is certainly all about love, but it’s the kind of lost love that will leave you feeling emotionally bruised.
 Don’t even think about watching this flick without a tissue box handy.

 Even though this film is set in the early ’50s, the chemistry between Cate Blanchett and Rooney Mara is timeless.
 Unfortunately, things don’t unfold the way we hoped for these two star-crossed lovers, but the film is beautiful and a must-watch nonetheless.